How to Trade the GBPAUD Currency Pair

 However, if the exchange rate manages to break below this support level then it could turn into a resistance level, painting a more bearish picture.

-If you trade GBPAUD with Admirals, you can:
+If you trade GBPAUD with Admiral Markets, you can:

 ✔️ Trade with a broker regulated by the UK Financial Conduct Authority, Cyprus Securities and Exchange Commission, the Jordan Securities Commission and many others.